Stores

 derived } from 'svelte/store';

-doubled = derived<Writable<number>, number>(stores: Writable<number>, fn: (values: number) => number, initial_value?: number | undefined): Readable<number> (+1 overload)
+const const doubled: Readable<number>doubled = derived<Writable<number>, number>(stores: Writable<number>, fn: (values: number) => number, initial_value?: number | undefined): Readable<number> (+1 overload)Derived value store by synchronizing one or more readable stores and

 applying an aggregation function over its input values.

-Le callback peut définir une valeur de manière asynchrone en acceptant un deuxième argument, set
+derived(const a: Writable<number>a, ($a: number$a) => $a: number$a * 2);Le callback peut définir une valeur de manière asynchrone en acceptant un deuxième argument, set,

-, et en exécutant l’un ou l’autre
+ainsi qu’un troisième argument optionnel, update, et en exécutant l’un ou l’autre

 lorsqu’approprié.

-Dans ce cas, vous pouvez aussi passer un troisième argument à derived
+Dans ce cas, vous pouvez aussi passer un troisième argument à derived — la valeur initiale du

-ne soit exécuté pour la première fois.
+store dérivé avant que set ou update ne soit exécuté pour la première fois.
 Si aucune valeur

-initiale n’est définie, la valeur initiale du store sera undefined
+initiale n’est définie, la valeur initiale du store sera undefined.

-import { function derived<S extends Stores, T>(stores: S, fn: (values: StoresValues<S>, set: (value: T) => void, update: (fn: Updater<T>) => void) => Unsubscriber | void, initial_value?: T | undefined): Readable<T> (+1 overload)
+import { function derived<S extends Stores, T>(stores: S, fn: (values: StoresValues<S>, set: (value: T) => void, update: (fn: Updater<T>) => void) => Unsubscriber | void, initial_value?: T | undefined): Readable<T> (+1 overload)Derived value store by synchronizing one or more readable stores and

 applying an aggregation function over its input values.